 Course Topics

-- The impossible role of a Business Developer
+- The role of a Business Developer

 - Developing a strategy

-- Using Social Media tools to find partners and investors
+- Pitching opportunities to partners and investors

 - Productive conversations with potential partners